Council of Ministers (Spain): Dictatorship of Francisco Franco

-This new government transforms the Council of Ministers into a more political than technical-administrative body, due mainly to the good international situation for the regime and the economic boom of the country.
-From 1957 the so-called technocracy came to power by displacing the Falangists who will develop the Stabilization Plan of 1959 and will carry out more advanced legislation in social matters, such as the 1958 labor agreements.
+This new government transformed the Council of Ministers into a more political than technical-administrative body, due mainly to the good international situation for the regime and the economic boom of the country.
+From 1957 the so-called technocracy came to power by displacing the Falangists; they developed the Stabilization Plan of 1959 and carried out more advanced legislation in social matters, such as the 1958 labor agreements.

 A before and after is marked after the approval of the Legal System and the State Administration Act (LRJAE) of 1957 that develops the principle of Unity of Administration and places the Council of Ministers as the supreme and central body of the Administration, regulating the Government under the name of Council of Ministers and equipping it with Delegated Committees of the Government to deal with minor issues between ministries.
 At that time the Secretary of the Council of Ministers was the Minister-Under Secretary of the Presidency.

-In 1967 Franco brought to the Cortes the Organic Act of the State (LOE) that separated the figure of the head of State from that of the head of government, who led and on whom the Council of Ministers depended, and defined this Council as «the body that determines the national policy, ensures the application of laws, exercises regulatory power and assists permanently the Head of State in political and administrative affairs », giving full regulatory authority to the government.
-The peculiarity of this law is that the President of the Government is appointed by the Head of State on the proposal of a three candidates of the Council of the Kingdom (the private council of the dictator).
+In 1967, Franco brought to the Cortes the Organic Act of the State (LOE) that separated the figure of the head of State from that of the head of government, who led and on whom the Council of Ministers depended, and defined this Council as "the body that determines the national policy, ensures the application of laws, exercises regulatory power and assists permanently the Head of State in political and administrative affairs", giving full regulatory authority to the government.
+The peculiarity of this law was that the President of the Government was appointed by the Head of State on the proposal of three candidates of the Council of the Kingdom (the private council of the dictator).

-From this time the Council of Ministers acquires its largest autonomy quotas, mainly due to the poor health of the dictator, and six years after approving the LOE, Franco appoints Carrero Blanco as President of the Government, who appointed his own Cabinet.
-Carrero Blanco was assassinated soon after and with Arias Navarro as Prime Minister, the more the dictator's health worsened, more power and influence had the Council of Ministers.
+From this time the Council of Ministers had the most autonomy, mainly due to the poor health of the dictator.
+Six years after approving the LOE, Franco appointed Carrero Blanco as President of the Government, who appointed his own Cabinet.
+Carrero Blanco was assassinated soon after, and with Arias Navarro as Prime Minister, the more the dictator's health worsened, the more power and influence the Council of Ministers had.

-In short, throughout the Franco dictatorship, it made use of the Council of Ministers as a legitimizing body and to avoid its own political wear.
-That is why he submitted to the Council even decisions of which only he was competent, such as pardons.
+In short, throughout Franco's dictatorship, he made use of the Council of Ministers as a legitimizing body and to avoid his own political wear.
+That is why he submitted to the Council even decisions in which only he was competent, such as pardons.